se-edu/learningresources/contents/ai/ml.md

 Other areas of concern are class imbalance (for supervised learning), where there are more datapoints in one class as compared to another.

-Statistics of the data are also collected to identify unbalanced data.
-This [paper](https://arxiv.org/abs/1710.05381v1) details various techinques for tackling unbalanced data when using Convolutional Neural Networks.
-The literature review section in the paper also links to techniques effective on other machine learning algorithms.
+Statistics of the data are collected to identify class imbalance.
+This [paper](https://arxiv.org/abs/1710.05381v1) details various techinques for tackling class imbalance when using Convolutional Neural Networks.
+The literature review section in the paper links to techniques effective for other machine learning algorithms.

 ### Partitioning of Data
 Data is usually split into 3 sets after preprocessing: the test set, validation set and training set.